When I’m buying something, I tend to use a credit card. It’s easier to keep track of expenses when you put it on a card and it’s often faster too.

 Banks used to offer free coin counting way way way back in the day.

 TD Bank used to have a “Penny Arcade” where you’d dump in the coins and they would count them for you.
 Then there were questions of the counting accuracy, TD Bank got sued, and they “reassessed” their offering.
 Supposedly, if you counted $300 in coins (that’s a TON of coins!), it could be off by as little as a nickel to as much as $43.10!

 Sadly, coin counting machines aren’t that accurate and a lot of banks don’t want to deal with that headache… especially since fewer and fewer people are counting coins.

-Chase, Citibank, Bank of America, Capital One, TD Bank, PNC Bank, and many other national banks do not offer coin counting. 🙁
+Chase, Citi®, Bank of America, Capital One, TD Bank, PNC Bank, BB&T, and many other national banks do not offer coin counting. 🙁

-If you wrap the coins in those coin wrappers, most banks will accept them as long as you don't bring a ton.
+That said, if you wrap the coins in those coin wrappers, banks will accept them as long as you don’t bring an “unreasonable” amount.